 Accordingly, insurance companies have attempted to write into the insurance policy language an arbitration clause when the insured person needs to bring a claim with its own insurance company because of personal injuries suffered as the result of an uninsured or underinsured motorist.

 Some states allow this.
-In fact, arbitration is required in uninsured motorist cases in Illinois, California, and Massachusetts.
+In fact, arbitration is required in uninsured motorist cases in Illinois, Colorado, California, and Massachusetts if the policy language requires arbitration.
 Texas is reportedly considering such a rule.
-But, in Maryland and 22 other states, insurance companies are prohibited from from imposing arbitration.
+But, in Maryland and 22 other states, insurance companies are prohibited from imposing arbitration.
 There is a statute - § 19-509 of the Maryland Insurance Code - that forbids insurance companies from inserting binding arbitration clauses in insurance contracts with their own insureds.
 In other words, Maryland public policy rewrites these contracts.

 This is a good rule.
 Maryland's court system is a good one.
-It has well-established rules of evidence and procedural safeguards that plaintiffs are not going to get in an arbitration,even with a fair and reasonable arbitrator because, by definition, the arbitration is a short cut procedure to justice.
+It has well-established rules of evidence and procedural safeguards that plaintiffs are not going to get in arbitration, even with a fair and reasonable arbitrator because, by definition, the arbitration is a shortcut procedure to justice.

 - Uninsured Interrogatories